Paul Jaboulet Aîné - Saint-Joseph Le Grand Pompée rouge 2023

 Nose

-Subdued initial nose opens up with aeration to notes of red berries (redcurrant, raspberry) and spicy, peppery notes.
+Initially quite discreet on the nose, opening up with aeration to reveal notes of red berries (redcurrant, raspberry) as well as spicy and peppery notes.

 Mouth

-Straightforward, with fine tannins and balanced spicy aromas and fine mineral notes.
+Straightforward, with fine tannins, the wine is well-balanced with spicy aromas and subtle mineral notes.

 Serve